Behaviours captured in aged care assessments

 - Agitation – 13% of people with dementia compared with 3.1% of people without dementia.

-- Risky behaviours – 13% of people with dementia compared with 3.2% of people without dementia (Figure 15.3a).
+- Risky behaviours – 12% of people with dementia compared with 2.9% of people without dementia (Figure 16.3a).

 It is important to note that while frequency of symptoms is captured within the comprehensive aged care assessment data, there is no indication of symptom severity or carer distress.
 Data in this section are based on an individual reporting their experience of a particular symptom to be ‘always’ or ‘regularly,’ however it is difficult to estimate the full extent of symptom impact without further severity and distress information.

-Figure 15.3a: Proportion of people who reported experiencing behaviours and psychological symptoms ‘always’ or ‘regularly’ in comprehensive aged care assessment in 2020–21, by symptom type
+Figure 16.3a: Proportion of people who reported experiencing behavioural and psychological symptoms ‘always’ or ‘regularly’ in comprehensive aged care assessment in 2021–22, by symptom type

 Symptoms decreased with age and varied by sex

-Among people who completed a comprehensive aged care assessment and recorded dementia as a health condition:
+Among people who completed a comprehensive aged care assessment and had dementia recorded as a health condition:

 - A higher proportion of men reported experiencing symptoms of agitation, apathy, insomnia, risky behaviour, verbal aggression and wandering ‘always’ or ‘regularly’ compared with women.
-A higher proportion of women reported experiencing symptoms of anxiety, depression, resistive behaviours and hallucinations or delusions ‘always’ or ‘regularly’ compared with men.
+A higher proportion of women reported experiencing symptoms of anxiety, depression and resistive behaviours ‘always’ or ‘regularly’ compared with men.

-- Symptoms of risky behaviour, resistive behaviour, hallucinations or delusions and wandering decreased with age until ages 85–94, followed by a slight increase in the 95 and over age group.
-Symptoms of anxiety increased between the under 65 age group and 65–74, and then decreased with age.
-Across all remaining symptom types, rates decreased with age (Figure 15.3b).
+- Symptoms of resistive behaviour, agitation, apathy and insomnia decreased with age until ages 85–94, followed by a slight increase in the 95+ age group.
+Symptoms of hallucinations or delusions varied over the age groups.
+Across all remaining symptom types, rates decreased with age, except for depression, which increased in the 65–74 age group and then decreased (Figure 16.3b; Table S16.9).

-Figure 15.3b: Reported symptoms among people with dementia who completed a comprehensive aged care assessment in 2020–21, by symptom type, age and sex
+Figure 16.3b: Reported symptoms among people who completed a comprehensive aged care assessment in 2021–22, by symptom type, age and sex

 Triggers for assessment

-Within an aged care assessment, data are collected on triggers that indicate the need for an individual’s assessment to take place.
+Comprehensive aged care assessments record the triggers that indicate the need for an individual’s assessment to take place.
 These triggers may be closely related to an individual’s health and care needs, or related to other circumstances such as a change in care arrangements.
 An individual may also have more than one trigger for assessment recorded.

-Comprehensive aged care assessments for people with dementia who reported behaviours or psychological symptoms were most commonly triggered by change in cognitive status (84%) and change in care needs (75%).
-These triggers were similarly common among people who did not report symptoms (79% and 72%, respectively).
-Across every trigger, except for hospital discharge, there was a higher proportion of people with symptoms recorded compared with people without symptoms.
+Comprehensive aged care assessments in 2021–22 for people with dementia who reported behavioural or psychological symptoms were most commonly triggered by a change in cognitive status (85%), change in care needs (79%), and change in medical condition (74%).
+These triggers were similarly common among people with dementia who did not report symptoms (79%, 75% and 72% respectively).
+Across every trigger, there was a higher proportion of people with symptoms recorded compared with people without symptoms (Table S16.10).

-Royal Australian College of General Practitioner (RACGP) (2019) RACGP aged care clinical guide (Silver Book), RACGP, accessed 11 November 2022.
+RACGP (Royal Australian College of General Practitioner) (2019) RACGP aged care clinical guide (Silver Book), RACGP, accessed 11 November 2022.